- Maximize Savings

 I literally take advantage of every possible bit of savings available before, during, and after every transaction.
 In the sections below, I explain the different options that I use.
 It may take longer, but it’s worth the extra money that is saved.
 There are a lot of different scenarios, so it can get complicated.
 Don’t get overwhelmed.
 Just do what you can and develop your own ways to save.
 Every little bit helps.

 The key is to combine as much as possible to make the most of your money.
-But honestly, every little bit you can do helps.
+But honestly, every little bit that you can do helps.
 Start with what you are comfortable with.
+You definitely want to keep track of pricing and sales.
+Also sign up for any Loyalty Programs available where you shop.

 There are all sorts of coupons including printed, digital, manufacturer, store, coupon codes, and so on.
-To get the best results, I would recommend learning the rules for each store, the different kinds of coupons/ deals available, and what can be combined.
+To get the best results, I would recommend learning the rules for each store, the different kinds of coupons and deals available, and what can be combined.

 - Subscribe To Newspaper.
 They run specials for weekend delivery.